 The number of calories you burn is one variable in the weight loss/maintenance equation.
 When you are exercising more consistently and are increasing the amount and intensity of your workouts, you expend more energy and burn more calories through your efforts.

 But that's not all!

-You also burn more calories after your exercise session, called the Excess Post-exercise O2 consumption, EPOC.
+Another benefit is that you'll burn more calories after your exercise session, called the Excess Post-exercise O2 consumption, EPOC.
 This elevation in calorie expenditure can last from approximately two to 48 hours.
-And, on top of that, you are building muscle through your exercise program.
-Muscle is a metabolically active tissue that requires maintenance.
-Hence, the more muscle mass you have, the higher your resting metabolism, which is the number of calories you body burns just to maintain your body structures and necessary biological processes – heart beating, digestion, etc.i
+And, besides that, you are building muscle through your exercise program.
+Why is this a benefit?
+Because muscle is a metabolically active tissue that requires maintenance.
+Hence, the more muscle mass you have, the higher your resting metabolism, which is the number of calories you body burns just to maintain your body structures and necessary biological processes - heart beating, digestion, etc.

 6. Strengthens Your Social Connections

 When you train for a local athletic event, your preparation may include joining a training group, becoming a member of a sports club, attending a conditioning class, or establishing relationships with exercise partners.
 These are all great ways to expand your social network and build friendships among people with similar interests.

 In addition to connecting with like-minded people, you will be deepening your affiliation with your community.
 You will be supporting local organizations that have, in many cases, donated their time, energy and even products to make the event possible.
 In some communities, such as Leadville, CO--home of the Leadville 100 run and mountain bike races--these events define the identity of the town.
 Everyone who lives in these areas looks forward to these events.
 Why?
 Because the community comes together to offer participants an unforgettable experience.